 A man takes care of his body.
 He will get good sleep, he will rest, and he will take vacation.
 While he will sacrifice of himself and his needs for others, he knows that his highest and best use is as a leader and servant of others.
 He will keep his cup full so that he can fill others.

-A man has joy.
+A man cultivates joy.
 He will lead his family on an adventure.
 He will do fun things with his friends.
 His life will be a joyous adventure.
 It will not be a slog.
 There will times where he has to grind, where he has to put his head down and push through.
 There will be times of suffering, but he will always find joy in life.

 A man enjoys and appreciate good food.
 While manhood isn’t necessarily about matters of taste and interest, I’ve yet to meet a man who doesn’t enjoy good food.
 A man shall not be ruled by his appetites, but he will let himself enjoy good food and will make it an integral part of his life.